Newbie: An operator with less than three years service. Maybe an Extra Board Operator or veteran with an attitude. This post is for you.

 Be prepared.
 Be thoughtful.
 Be respectful.
 Be polite.
 Be safe.

-These are points I repeat to myself every day, before each shift.
-Whether it's a friendly wave or actually looking into a stopped bus's windows to make sure that operator is safe, it's vital we look out for one another.
+These are some points I repeat to myself every day, before each shift and during.
+It's vital we look out for one another.

 Long before any of us even thought of this career, operators used "the wave" to ensure the safety of one another.
 Instant communication was not available as it is today.
 Operators depended upon each other to just say hello or signal they were in trouble and to PLEASE HELP.
-Long before passengers became "customers", operators could depend upon their brothers and sisters to come kick some ass if need be.
-Now, management seems more concerned with misleading public videos than its own operators' safety.
+Long before passengers became "customers," operators could depend upon their brothers and sisters to come kick some ass if need be.

-Respect for those who do the same job as you is paramount.
-We're the only ones who truly admire you for what you're doing right now, each moment of every day.
-That's why it's vital to do the job the right way, not how you might think is simply "okay" by your standards.
-Remember that there are operators on your route who have many more miles in the seat.
+Respect for those who do the same job as you is vital.
+We're the only ones who truly admire you for what you're doing each moment of every day.
+That's why it's important to do the job the right way, not what you might think is okay.
+There are operators on your route who have many more miles in the seat.
 Their guidance is much more valuable than what you might think is acceptable.
-And they are your best ally "out there", rather than your ill-informed ideas of how someone else thinks it "should be" according to some bullpen bullshit you might have heard.
+And they are your best ally rather than some bullpen bullshit.

 * * * * *